Truro murders: Discovery

-There was the strong suggestion of a link between the two dead women found in the Truro bushland and five other young women reported missing in Adelaide at the time, and South Australian police faced the difficult task of piecing together evidence.
+There was the strong suggestion of a link between the two dead women found in the Truro bushland and five other young women and teenage girls reported missing in Adelaide at the time, and South Australian police faced the difficult task of piecing together evidence.

-Eleven days later a huge search party discovered two more skeletons in a paddock on the opposite side of Swamp Road.
-They were the remains of Connie Iordanides and Vicki Howell, two of the five missing young women.
+Eleven days later, a huge search party discovered two more skeletons in a paddock on the opposite side of Swamp Road.
+They were the remains of Connie Iordanides and Vicki Howell, two of the five missing young women and girls.

 Arrest

 Christopher Worrell aged 23, described as young, charismatic and sociopathic, and James Miller, a 38-year-old labourer, described as a drifter and homosexual partner of Worrell, are believed to have committed the murders.

 Miller and Worrell met when they were in prison together, Miller for breaking and entering, Worrell for rape and breaching a two-year suspended sentence for armed robbery.
-After release they formed a dominant/submissive relationship and both lived and worked together.
-Miller was infatuated with him and Worrell would allow Miller to perform sexual acts on him while he read pornographic, and predominantly BDSM, magazines.
-As Worrell preferred women this later ceased and they became more like brothers.
+After the release, they formed a dominant/submissive relationship and both lived and worked together.
+Miller was infatuated with Worrell, who would allow Miller to perform sexual acts on him while he read pornographic, and predominantly BDSM, magazines.
+As Worrell preferred women, this later ceased and they became more like brothers.

-Worrell and a female friend, Deborah Skuse, were killed in a car crash on 19 February 1977, thus ending the murders.
-Miller survived the car accident.
+Worrell and a woman, Deborah Skuse, were killed in a car crash on 19 February 1977, thus ending the murders.
+Miller survived the car crash.

 Miller suffered depression and became homeless after Worrell's death.
-Miller's state of mind and a chance comment were to eventually give police a breakthrough when at Worrell's funeral, his former girlfriend, Amelia, told Miller that Worrell had had a suspected blood clot on the brain.
+Miller's state of mind and a chance comment were to eventually give police a breakthrough when at Worrell's funeral, his former girlfriend Amelia told Miller that Worrell had had a suspected blood clot on the brain.
 This announcement prompted Miller to tell her about Worrell's fascination with thrill killing, suggesting that the clot might possibly have been responsible for the moods that led Worrell to kill.

 In May 1979, she collected a $30,000 reward after providing the information to police leading to Miller's arrest and capture.
 Amelia said that she had not come forward earlier because she had no proof the admission was true and that there was not much point in going to the police as Worrell was dead.
 It was only after reading of the murders in the newspaper that she came forward.
 It is highly likely that the murders would have gone unsolved if Amelia had not come forward.

 Miller was brought in for questioning on 23 May 1979.
 Initially he denied knowing anything, but eventually stated that Amelia had "done what I should have" and told detectives that there were three more bodies.
 Miller was driven under guard to Truro, Port Gawler and the Wingfield dump where he pointed out their locations.

 Victims

-In 1984, Dick Wordley, ghost wrote James Miller's autobiography entitled Don't Call me Killer.
-It has become the established narrative of how the killings occurred.
-Miller's account of the murders follows;
+In 1984, James Miller published an autobiography (ghost-written by Dick Wordley), entitled Don't Call me Killer.
+Miller's account of the murders is as follows: